ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/certificate_manager_certificate.md

 * `name` - (Optional) Name of an existing certificate that you want to search for.
 * `id` - (Optional) ID of the certificate you want to search for.

-Either `name` or `id` must be provided.
-If none, or both are provided, the datasource will return an error.
+Either `name` or `id` must be provided, or both.
+If none are provided, the datasource will return an error.

 ## Attributes Reference